wintercms/docs/database-model.md

 #### Applying Global Scopes

-To assign a global scope to a model, you should override the model's `booted` method and invoke the model's `addGlobalScope` method.
+To assign a global scope to a model, you should override the model's `boot` method and invoke the model's `addGlobalScope` method.
 The `addGlobalScope` method accepts an instance of your scope as its only argument:

 ```php
 <?php